 The National Highway Traffic Safety Administration attributes 100,000 crashes annually to drowsy drivers.
 Sleepiness and driving are a lethal combination because of slower reaction times, decreased attention, and a slower rate of information processing.
 Young drivers, especially those 16-29 years old, are among the highest at risk for drowsy driving.

 In a study in the journal Human Factors, driving performance of sleep-deprived subjects was compared to those who were alcohol impaired.
 Sixty-four participants were tested.
-Some were partially deprived of sleep, receiving only four hours of sleep the night before testing, while others received no sleep the night before testing.
+Some were partially deprived of sleep, receiving only 4 hours of sleep the night before testing, while others received no sleep the night before testing.
 The rest were given alcohol to induce a blood level of 0.07%.
-All participants were then tested during two hours of simulated driving.
+All participants were then tested during 2 hours of simulated driving.
 Two groups, the alcohol group and the no-sleep group did poorly when trying to stay in the lane while driving, and the researchers termed their driving safety as critical.
 The partially sleep-deprived group experienced a decline but was categorized as non-critical.

 Getting enough sleep is more than a good idea.
 It restores us both physically and mentally.
 If your teen is irritable, has difficulty waking, or falls asleep spontaneously, sleep deprivation may be the culprit.
 Have your teen try the following steps to create a balance between sleep and a busy calendar:

 Also, you can be a role model for your teen by having good sleep habits of your own.

 National Sleep Foundation